Get

 Silver Lab vs. Weimaraner

 Silver Labs and Weimaraners are two dogs that draw a lot of comparisons.
 They are very similar in color and have a similar temperament.
 The similarities are so prevalent that some people ask whether Weimaraners and Silver Labs are related.
-But what exactly is the difference between a Silver Lab and a Weimaraner?
-Quite a lot, actually.
+But what exactly is the difference between a Silver Labrador and a Weimaraner?

-Silver Labs are purebred Labrador Retrievers and are a completely different breed from the Weimaraner.
-Weimaraners are hunting dogs that still retain a lot of their working pedigree, while Labradors have become extremely popular general-purpose dogs.
+Weimaraners are hunting dogs that still retain a lot of their working drive, while Labradors, whatever their color, have become extremely popular general-purpose dogs.
 The choice of which dog could be right for you will come down to a handful of key differences.
+Although both are often used as working dogs.
+Weimaraners are more likely to be found out in the field as Gundogs in the United States whereas Labradors are suited to many jobs such as gun dogs and assistance dogs.
+They are also America’s favorite family dog breed.

 Here is everything you need to know about the difference between Silver Labs and Weimaraners.